Turn Your Love Around

-"Turn Your Love Around" is a pop/R&B single by George Benson.
-The song was written by Grammy winners Bill Champlin of Chicago, Steve Lukather of Toto and producer and guitarist Jay Graydon to help fill out Benson's 1981 greatest hits album, The George Benson Collection.
+"Turn Your Love Around" is a song by George Benson.
+The song was written by Bill Champlin of Chicago, Steve Lukather of Toto and producer and guitarist Jay Graydon to help fill out Benson's 1981 greatest hits album, The George Benson Collection.
 The song won a Best R&B Song Grammy Award at the 25th Grammy Awards in 1983 for Champlin, Graydon, and Lukather as its co-writers.

 Background

 The inspiration for the song came to Graydon in the bathroom.
 He explained to Songfacts, "'Turn Your Love Around' was a gift, and it's the gift that keeps giving.
 I was in the bathroom when I came up with the melody, and I was sitting down, if you get my drift.
 Well, I got off the can as fast as I could and got to a cassette machine so I wouldn't forget it.
 George Benson was coming in town Tuesday, so I had four days to come up with a song for The George Benson Collection.
 And I was gettin' nothing.
 And then bang!
 I just came up with this melody for the chorus when I was in the bathroom."

 The song was one of the first pop hits to use a Linn LM-1 drum machine, programmed by the session drummer Jeff Porcaro.